Ahmed-Mohamed-Adel/React-E-commerce-with-Strapi/README.md

 - View the product details page, price and description.

 ### Backendend
-- Create backend structure for products with Stripi.
+- Create backend structure for products with Strapi.
 - Adding, deleting and Editing products.